Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

 Nikola Jokic Insights vs. the Lakers

-- The Lakers allow 44.9 rebounds per contest, ranking 25th in the NBA.
+- The Lakers concede 44.9 rebounds per game, ranking 25th in the league.

-- In terms of assists, the Lakers are ranked 15th in the NBA, allowing 25.7 per game.
+- Looking at assists, the Lakers are 15th in the NBA, conceding 25.7 per game.

-- The Lakers are the 18th-ranked team in the league at allowing threes, conceding 12.5 made 3-pointers per game.
+- Giving up 12.5 made 3-pointers per contest, the Lakers are the 18th-ranked team in the league.

 Nikola Jokic vs. the Lakers